My Story

 After finishing school, I studied Art & Design at college and worked as a Graphic Designer for over 20 years.
 Once all the children were school age, I began to explore my own creative practice in painting and ceramics, and with my interests in humanities, led me to study qualifications in both in Art Therapy and Counselling.

-I have sinced worked as an art & education facilitator, with certifications in Working With Children, NDIS, and Primary Ethics teaching.
+I have since worked as an art & education facilitator, with certifications in Working With Children, NDIS, and Primary Ethics teaching.

-In December 2024, I opened my own studio – a space to continue this journey and share the creative process with others.
+In December 2024, I opened my own studio – a space to enjoy both the joys and benefits of creativity through workshops, private events and school holiday programs.